-The college's Technology Personnel will only work on Dell (Windows) and Apple (macOS) computers that belong to departments and programs under the UTEP College of Liberal Arts (Unit Codes 74XXXX in UTEP's Inventory system), have a UTEP or LART tag number, are joined to the MINERS domain (utep.edu) and are used for college and departmental/program business.
+The college's Technology Personnel will only work on Dell or Microsoft Surface (Windows) and Apple (macOS) computers that belong to departments and programs under College of Liberal Arts Unit Codes, have a UTEP tag number, are joined to the MINERS domain (utep.edu) and are used for college and departmental/program business.

 For other types of systems (Lenovo, ASUS, HP, Linux systems, non-domain computers), please contact the UTEP Helpdesk firstname.lastname@example.org.

-- While departments and programs of the College of Liberal Arts are not obligated to do so, scheduling a consultation with the Technology Implementation Manager (TIM) for purchasing of computing equipment (desktop/laptop computers, printers, projectors, etc.) is of great advantage.
-The TIM can properly advise on hardware/software purchases to maximize usability and ROIs.
-Consultations are free of charge.
+- Departments and programs of the College of Liberal Arts are required to consult with the Technology Implementation Manager (TIM) for purchasing of computing equipment (desktop/laptop computers, printers, projectors, etc.) The TIM can properly advise on hardware/software purchases to maximize usability and ROIs.
+Consultations are mandatory and free of charge.

 - All computing equipment purchases should be made through UTEP's official purchasing solution Miner Mall unless there is a very specific reason not to.
 Again, all purchases are to be consulted with the TIM.

 - If you need to borrow computing equipment (desktop/laptop computers, projectors) please visit the Loaner Technology section for details.

-- When you receive a new computer, please contact the college's Technology Personnel to have your computer properly configured to access UTEP systems.
+- When you receive a new computer, please contact the LACIT Computer Lab in LART 405 to have your computer properly configured to access UTEP systems.

 - The Technology Personnel will configure your desktop and/or laptop computer (Dell/Windows or Apple/macOS) for use on the MINERS (utep.edu) domain as an office computer.

 - If you need something custom (lab images, non-domain computers, etc.), please contact the UTEP Helpdesk email@example.com.